 Our dedicated templaters will come and visit you at home to discuss your exact requirements.
-They will make/ take drawings of your worktops, showing the exact positions of joints, hobs, sinks, grooves and any other finer details you may require.
+They will make exact templates of your worktops, showing the positions of joints, hobs, sinks, grooves and any other finer details you may require.

 Cutting and sealing

 The templates are then bought back to our factory to be cut on the latest CNC saws, whilst the hobs, grooves, tap holes, sink cut outs and radius corners are all manufactured on the latest CNC profiling machines.
 The worktops are then hand finished to the highest standards before being sealed with Drytreat, a market leading impregnating sealer.